Washing Your Honeybuns

 First, shake/spray off any excess mess into the toilet as soon as it’s dirtied.
 Using our washable/disposable cloth liners helps with this process!
 Store dirty diapers and inserts in a diaper pail, wetbag, etc. until you are ready to wash a load of diapers/inserts/liners.
 Begin with a rinse.
 Then wash on HOT or WARM with your preferred diaper/baby detergent.
 Rinse again.
 Dry.
 You can dry in the dryer on medium or low heat.
 I usually do this, and then remove the diaper shells, and run the inserts again with a hotter setting if need be.

 After drying let cool (helps maintain the integrity of the elastic), replace inserts (recommended 1-3+ inserts in each diaper) and store for next use!

 - No fabric softeners/dryer sheets.

-**Line dry in the sunshine (the sun helps to remove stains from the diaper liners)
+- Line dry in the sunshine (the sun helps to remove stains - lemon juice helps)

 - Hang/line dry cotton-printed outer diapers.
 After repeated machine drying, cotton prints will fade and fray around the edges.
 Read more about cotton printed outer diapers here.